ClaudiaRaffaelli/Protein-subcellular-localization/README.md

 The respository is structured as follows:
 - The ```dataset/``` folder contains all the datasets used during the course of experiments.
 All the datasets are in ```.npz``` format, ready to use.
 - The ELMo datasets in ```dataset/ELMo/``` are in folders named as ```embeddings_x_y``` where ```x``` is the n-grams lenght and ```y``` the stride.
-- The file ```models.py``` contains all the models used during the models comparison experiment as well as the complete network.
+- The file ```utils/models.py``` contains all the models used during the models comparison experiment as well as the complete network.
 It also contains a few functions to plot some evaluation graphs.
 - The file ```utils/mergeMultiloc.py``` is a simple script used to merge the Multiloc ```.fasta``` files downloaded that were splitted by class.
-- The file ```utils/ncbi-blast/getPSSM.py``` computes the pssm matrices for psi-blast profiles given a dataset of protein sequences.
+- The file ```utils/elmo/ncbi-blast/getPSSM.py``` computes the pssm matrices for psi-blast profiles given a dataset of protein sequences.
 - The files ```utils/datasetOnehot.py``` and ```utils/datasetPSSM.py``` create either one-hot or psi-blast ```.npz``` datasets.
 In the latter case the script goes through all the pssm matrices to do so.
-- The notebook ```random_search_results.ipynb``` holds all the results of the network comparisons optimized with random search.
+- The notebook ```trainings/notebooks/random_search_results.ipynb``` holds all the results of the network comparisons optimized with random search.
-- The script ```rs_cnn_lstm_attention_complete.py``` performs random search on the complete network.
+- The script ```trainings/rs_cnn_lstm_attention_complete.py``` performs random search on the complete network.
+- The file ```utils/elmo/elmo_dataset.py``` creates a vocabulary from DeepLoc and SwissProt.
+It also creates the training and heldout set to pre-train with ELMo.
+-  ```trainings/elmo_train.py``` prepares the options file where the configuration parameters of ELMo are.
+Takes the vocabulary and training set and starts the training either using checkpoints (like the ones from UniRef50, or not).
+-  The file ```utils/elmo/elmo_embeddings.py``` takes the proteins from DeepLoc and extracts the 1024 long embeddings.
+It saves them  as ```.npz``` files.
+- ```trainings/notebooks/Elmo.ipynb``` sums up the configuration, pre-train and train of ELMo with also the instruction given by command line.

 ## Bibliography
 \[1\] Almagro Armenteros JJ, Sønderby CK, Sønderby SK, Nielsen H, Winther O. DeepLoc: prediction of protein subcellular localization using deep learning.
 Bioinformatics.
 2017 Nov 1;33(21):3387-3395. doi: [10.1093/bioinformatics/btx431](https://doi.org/10.1093/bioinformatics/btx431).
 Erratum in: Bioinformatics.
 2017 Sep 19;: PMID: 29036616.